 Arguably the most important, if mundane, the tip is to list your small business’s accounting needs.
 Most owners have a general idea of what they want, but if you want to minimize cost then a specific list is key.
 Otherwise, you end up paying for features you don’t need.

 Not sure where to start?
 First, pick the low-hanging fruit.

 Take all the functions you are already doing with Excel/graph paper/post-it notes and put them at the top of your list.
 Things like invoices, inventory, and income and expense tracking.
-Then ask yourself who accesses, or will need to access, this information.
+Then ask yourself who accesses, or will need to access this information.
 (Sales staff, the bookkeeper, the accountant?)
 Check off the number of seats your new accounting software will need to support.

 Now your list has its basic framework.
-And if you’re a very small business who just needs the “basic framework” then stop here.
+And if you’re a very small business that just needs the “basic framework” then stop here.
 But if not, it’s time to determine what “advanced” features you’ll need out of your accounting software.
 Use these three questions as a guideline: